ai-creativeship/negotiation-app/README.md

 #### Tests:
 1. Written using Vue test utils and Jest
 2. Their main purpose is to test functionalities (behavior), not implementation
+3. All tests placed in tests/unit
+4. They are separeted on integration tests (they use Vuex) and unit tests (isolated components)

 #### Continuous Integration:
 1. Build on Travis, verifies code and tests